jrjones/blog.jrj.org/pages/labs.md

 Coming in early, I'll be sharing more on personal development projects.
 I create a lot of random scripts that might be useful to others, and I'm working on some larger projects that I'm looking forward to sharing.

 In the mean-time, check out my [GitHub](http://github.jrj.org) and [YouTube](http://youtube.jrj.org) profiles.

+To be clear: jrjLabs is not a business, not a company, and will not be selling stuff.
+It's purely a place to share stuff (for free) that I'm working on.